-The current article is the second part of a series of articles that I plan to write to cover the learnings shared in this session with the audience.
+The current article is the last part of tnis series of articles that I plan to write to cover the learning shared in this session with the audience.
 However, it is not a transcript of the session.
-For the original video links of the session, you may contact Moneylife: firstname.lastname@example.org
+For the original video links of the session, you may contact Moneylife: email@example.com

-You may read the other parts of this series here:
+You may read the other part of this series here:

-The current article, which is the second part of this series, would highlight some of the key steps/tools that investors should use to find out a good management and avoid bad management.
+The current article, which is the last part of this series, highlights the key steps/tools that investors should use to find out a good management and avoid bad management.
 An investor should read these carefully and inculcate them in her stock analysis process so that she may avoid falling into the trap of unscrupulous managements that try to benefit at the cost of minority shareholders.

 Let’s study the tools available to common shareholders by which she can decide about the management quality of a company by using the information available in the public domain: